cvansteenburg/odmantic/README.md

 ```

 This will raise an exception as it's not matching the model definition.
 The raised
-exception is actually a `ValidationError` created by from <a
+exception is actually a `ValidationError` raised by <a
 href="https://pydantic-docs.helpmanual.io/usage/models/#error-handling"
 target="_blank">pydantic</a>.

 ### Next steps

-If you already have experience with Pydantic and FastAPI, the [Usage with FastAPI](https://art049.github.io/odmantic/usage_fastapi/) example sould be interesting for you to get kickstarted.
+If you already have experience with Pydantic and FastAPI, the [Usage with FastAPI](https://art049.github.io/odmantic/usage_fastapi/) example should help you get kick-started.

 Otherwise, to get started on more advanced practices like relations and building more
 advanced queries, you can directly check the other sections of the